distribworks/dkron/website/content/usage/cron-spec.md

 Be aware that jobs scheduled during daylight-savings leap-ahead transitions will not be run!

-If you specify `timezone` the job will be schduled taking into account daylight-savings and leap-ahead transitions, running the job in the actual time in the specified time zone.
+If you specify `timezone` the job will be scheduled taking into account daylight-savings and leap-ahead transitions, running the job in the actual time in the specified time zone.